sohamdas-dev/sohamdas-dev.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Student in Operations Research @ Texas A&M \ <a href='https://netmas.engr.tamu.edu'>Networked Multiagent Systems Lab</a>
+Candidate in Operations Research @ Texas A&M \ <a href='https://netmas.engr.tamu.edu'>Networked Multiagent Systems Lab</a>

 profile:
   align: right